 The lack of resilience of the SCR's road network also limits our growth at present.
 The Trans-Pennine Routes Feasibility Study identified that the existing trans-Pennine road routes between our City Region and the Greater Manchester City Region - principally the A616 and the A628 - experience a closure every 11 days on average, with two-thirds of these being longer than two hours.
-77% of these closures are the result of either road traffic collisions or bad weather4.
+77% of these closures are the result of either road traffic collisions or bad weather.
 This limited road connectivity restricts existing business and opportunities for increasing economic activity.

-In addition, our highway design must consider the changing weather patterns we are experiencing, to provide suitable drainage that would enable routes to remain operational.
+Our highway design must consider the changing weather patterns we are experiencing, to provide suitable drainage that would enable routes to remain operational.
+However, driver behaviour also needs to be recognised as a contributing factor to incidents on our road network, particularly during bad weather.